Breword/tmux/Advanced-Use.md

 echo hello again|tmux display -It$P
 ~~~~

-Empty panes accept escape sequences the same as if a program running in the
+They accept escape sequences the same as if a program running in the pane was
-pane was sending them:
+sending them:

 ~~~~
 printf '\033[H\033[2J\033[31mred'|tmux display -It$P